Python-SIP/sip/sphinx/command_line.rst

     .. versionadded:: 4.10

-    By default all functions and methods will support passing parameters using the Python keyword argument syntax.
+    All functions and methods will, by default, support passing parameters using the Python keyword argument syntax.

+.. cmdoption:: -o

+    .. versionadded:: 4.10

+    Docstrings will be automatically generated that describe the signature of all functions, methods and constructors.

 .. cmdoption:: -p <MODULE>